cscart/docs/developer_guide/addons/marketplace/addon_upgrade.rst

 Way 1.
 Building an Upgrade Package Manually
 -------------------------------------------

-Create an upgrade package as described in this article.
+Create an upgrade package as described :doc:`in this article <../../../upgrade/upgrade_addon>`.
 Instead of creating an upgrade connector you’ll need a Marketplace connector.
 It must be located in the *app/addons/[addon_name]/Tygh/UpgradeCenter/Connectors/[AddonName]/Connector.php* and have the following content:

 .. important::

-    Replace ``[product_id]`` in the code with the ID of your add-on (``product_id``) in the Marketplace.
     In this example the connector is located in *app/addons/sample_addon/Tygh/UpgradeCenter/Connectors/SampleAddon/Connector.php*.
-Replace **sample_addon** and **SampleAddon** with the name of your add-on both in the path and in the code.
+Replace **sample_addon** and **SampleAddon** with the name of your add-on both in the path and in the connector code. ``ADDON_IDENTIFIER`` is what you have in the ``<id>`` section of **addon.xml**.
+The identifier must be the same as the name of your add-on's folder.

 .. code-block:: php

     <?php

     namespace Tygh\UpgradeCenter\Connectors\SampleAddon;
     use Tygh\Addons\SchemesManager;
     use Tygh\Registry;
     use Tygh\UpgradeCenter\Connectors\BaseAddonConnector;
     /**
-     * Core upgrade connector interface
+     * Marketplace add-on upgrade connector
      */
     class Connector extends BaseAddonConnector
     {
         /**
+         * Put your add-on identifier here
+         */
+        const ADDON_IDENTIFIER = 'sample_addon';
+        /**
-         * @var string Version of the product add-on runs in */ protected $environment_version;
+         * @var string Version of product addon runs in */ protected $environment_version;
         /**
          * Prepares request data for request to Upgrade server (Check for the new upgrades) *